ARBUCHELI/CPU-AND-THE-DEVCLOUD/README.md

 ## This Content was Created by Intel Edge AI for IoT Developers UDACITY Nanodegree.

-This notebook is a demonstration showing you how to request an edge node with an Intel Xeon CPU and load a model on the CPU using Udacity's workspace integration with Intel's
+This notebook is a demonstration showing how to request an edge node with an Intel Xeon CPU and load a model on the CPU using Udacity's workspace integration with Intel's
 DevCloud.
-This notebook is just to give you an overview of the process (you won't be writing any code).
+This notebook is just an overview of the process.

 Below are the six steps we'll walk through in this notebook: